wp-plugins/fpw-category-thumbnails/readme.txt

 1. Select Dashboard's Settings -> FPW Category Thumbnails and build category/thumbnail mapping

 == Frequently Asked Questions ==

+= I got an ID for the image and assigned it to the category, and the plugin does not display it in posts.
+The plugin does not display thumbnails by itself.
+This is your theme's role.

 = I've entered ID of a picture from NextGen Gallery and thumbnail doesn't show. = IDs from NextGen Gallery must be entered with ngg- prefix, so ID 230 should be entered as ngg-230.